 The surveys take place 3 or 4 times a year and since July 2012, around 80% of people asked say they trust us a little or trust us a lot.

 Better still, with time there's been a trend with those saying they trust us a lot increasing from around 22% to over 38 %.
 We wanted to know why this is and If you trust us a lot, you're likely to say it's because of our accuracy, up-to-date science and technology, and our expertise.
 On the other hand those that trust us a little might say it's because they are aware of the challenge we face with Britain's weather and don't expect us to be right every time.
-As ever we are working hard to improve our accuracy and you can find out how we are doing.
+As ever we are working hard to improve our accuracy and you can How accurate are our public forecasts?.